danvoell/Simple-Rails-Listing-and-Profile-Design/README.md

 When the listing is clicked this leads to a "show" page with: 1.
 A larger version of the photo or video 2.
 A larger version of the title 3.
 A description
 4. Comments

 Beyond this functionality, it would be cool if we could create seperate branches or forks with different designs of the common template that anyone could access.
-I am new to Github and not sure how that would work.